tetsuo/tetsuo.github.io/articles/cubic-limit.md

 ---

-# The Art of Rendering Cubes and Generating Side Effects
+# The art of rendering cubes and generating side effects

 Today's technology lets us render 3D shapes with a few lines of code, but Mohr's process was far more hands-on.
 The Cubic Limit series was originally drawn using a **Benson 1284 flatbed plotter**.